-The next face-to-face training of the EURORDIS Summer School will take place 10-14 June 2019, in Barcelona.
-Applications are now closed.
+The next edition of the EURORDIS Summer School will take place 6-10 June 2022 in Barcelona.

-Ahead of the face-to-face training in Barcelona, participants are invited to take part in a pre-training course and complete the online modules listed below.
+Ahead of the online training week, participants take part in 3 pre-training webinars and complete a selection of the online courses listed below.

 Take part in free online training

-The conditions of use for all EURORDIS training modules have been licensed with Creative Commons.
+The conditions of use for all EURORDIS e-learning courses have been licensed with Creative Commons.
 More information on the conditions of use.